apache/nuttx/configs/sure-pic32mx/README.txt

 =======

-  The on-board LCD is a 2x16 segment LCD and appears to be compatible with the LCD1602 and is like an LCD1602 LCD here.
+  The on-board LCD is a 2x16 segment LCD and appears to be compatible with the LCD1602 and is treated like an LCD1602 LCD here.

-  LCD pin mapping (see configs/pcblogic-pic32mx/README.txt)
+  LCD pin mapping

     --------------------- ---------- ----------------------------------
     PIC32                  Sure JP1   Sure Signal Description